thestriver/AWS_SSA/AWS_SSA.md

 The code you run on AWS Lambda is called a “Lambda function.”
 It is stateless with no affinity to the underlying infrastructure After you create your Lambda function, it is always ready to run as soon as it is triggered, similar to a formula in a spreadsheet.

 The AWS Lambda free usage tier includes 1M free requests per month and 400,000 GB-seconds of compute time per month.

+AWS Lambda automatically monitors Lambda functions and reports metrics through Amazon CloudWatch.
+Lambda tracks the number of requests, the latency per request, and the number of requests resulting in an error.
+You can view the request rates and error rates using the AWS Lambda Console, the CloudWatch console, and other AWS resources.

 ![](assets/images/saa/la.png)